zhound420/bytebot-hawkeye/README.md

 ![Desktop accuracy overlay](docs/images/hawkeye-desktop.png)

+### Bundled LiteLLM Proxy & OpenRouter Aliases

+Hawkeye ships with an embedded [`bytebot-llm-proxy`](packages/bytebot-llm-proxy) service that wraps [LiteLLM](https://github.com/BerriAI/litellm).
+The relay exposes pre-configured OpenRouter-ready aliases for the multimodal and high-context models Hawkeye relies on, so you can use familiar model names (for example `openrouter/anthropic/claude-3.5-sonnet`) without rewriting prompts.
+Upstream Bytebot does not include this proxy or the curated alias set—you only get direct vendor API calls there—making Hawkeye’s stack turnkey for teams that want to swap between OpenRouter, LM Studio, or first-party keys.

 ## What is a Desktop Agent?

 A desktop agent is an AI that has its own computer.
 Unlike browser-only agents or traditional RPA tools, Bytebot comes with a full virtual desktop where it can: